vaishnavijagtapma2025/stock-market-analysis-python/report.md

 The `model_comparison.json` file provides a structured and machine-readable summary of predictive performance across all evaluated models, including the naive persistence benchmark and the machine-learning approaches.
 By reporting evaluation metrics such as MSE, \( R^2 \), MAPE, and directional accuracy within a unified framework, the file improves methodological transparency and enables direct comparison of model effectiveness under identical test conditions.

-The comparison confirms that all machine-learning models outperform the naive benchmark on error-based metrics, demonstrating that the engineered valuation, profitability, momentum, and sector-level variables contain predictive information beyond simple price persistence.
+The comparison confirms that Ridge Regression substantially outperformed the naive benchmark, while Random Forest and Gradient Boosting underperformed the baseline on the primary error metric.
 Ridge Regression emerged as the strongest-performing model overall, achieving the lowest prediction error and the highest explanatory power, while more flexible ensemble methods such as Random Forest and XGBoost produced comparatively weaker generalisation performance.

 The JSON structure also strengthens reproducibility and auditability because results can be independently validated, programmatically parsed, and integrated into automated evaluation pipelines without relying solely on narrative interpretation.
 Economically, the file provides consolidated evidence that systematic relationships exist between publicly available firm characteristics and future stock-price behaviour.